couchdeveloper/RXPromise/README.md

 With this design it is possible to define even _complex trees_ of tasks in a concise way.
 Since access of shared resources can be made safe from within handlers, setting up complex composed tasks with access to shared resources becomes quite easy.

 Furthermore, it's also possible to "hook" into a promise with a handler from anywhere and anytime.
-Just invoke the `thenOn` or `then` block and define what shall happen anywhere in a program.
+Just establish a Continuation with the `thenOn`, `thenOnMain` or `then` property and define handlers.
 If the promise is already resolved, the handler will just execute immediately, with the same concurrency guarantees.

 [Contents ^](#contents)